MatteoWeickert/wthrd_tech/README.md

-# wthrd_tech
+# Introduction

+This repository is the result of the wthrd_tech() team for the project "Web Catalogue for User-Friendly Search and Retrieval of Machine Learning Models for EO Datacubes", developed as part of the Geosoftware II module in the Winter semester 2024/2025.

-This README provides instructions on how to start, connect to, and stop the Docker container for the `wthrd_tech` project.
+The following sections explain how to set up and run the project.

 ### 1: Clone the Repository
-First, clone the `wthrd_tech` repository to your local machine and navigate to the backend branch:
+First, clone the `wthrd_tech` repository to your local machine and navigate to the main branch:
 ```bash
 git clone https://github.com/MatteoWeickert/wthrd_tech.git
 ```